Ibtissame Lachgar

 Ibtissam "Betty" Lachgar, also spelled Ibtissame (ابتسام لشكر; born August 1975) is a Moroccan developmental psychologist, feminist, human rights activist, and LGBT advocate.
 She is the co-founder of the MALI Movement (Mouvement alternatif pour les libertés individuelles).
 She is one of the few openly atheist Moroccans.

 Early life and education

 Born in August 1975, Ibtissam Lachgar studied in Lycée Descartes in the Moroccan capital Rabat, before moving to Paris to study clinical psychology, criminology and victimology.
 She is currently working on her thesis in psychoanalysis, in Paris.

+In 1996, at the age of 20, she was diagnosed with Ewing’s sarcoma, a rare and aggressive bone cancer.
+While she survived the disease, it left her with a permanent disability; her left humerus was replaced by a medical prosthesis.

 Activism

 On 23 August 2009, along with her friend Zineb El Rhazoui, she co-founded the Mouvement alternatif pour les libertés individuelles (MALI), a movement to defend individual freedoms in Morocco.
 In Moroccan Arabic (Darija), mali also means "What's wrong with me?" or "What are you accusing me of?"; thus it constitutes a rhetorical question to opponents of freedom, telling them to mind their own business.